jaqueline-medeiros/demo/README.md

 # Demo

-- Learning how to use GitHub
+- Learning how to use GitHu
+- I know how to push modifications to GitHub